No More Heroes (video game)

-is an action-adventure hack and slash video game developed by Grasshopper Manufacture for the Wii.
+is a 2007 action-adventure game developed by Grasshopper Manufacture for the Wii.
 It was released by Marvelous Entertainment in Japan in 2007, Ubisoft in North America and Rising Star Games in PAL territories in 2008.
 The game was directed, designed, and written by Goichi Suda, also known by his nickname Suda51.
 The game follows Travis Touchdown, an otaku who wins a beam katana in an auction, from which he inadvertently becomes involved in the United Assassins Association and forced to kill assassins higher in rank to prevent other assassins from targeting him.

-No More Heroes was met with critical acclaim, with its gameplay, writing and soundtrack receiving high praise, thought its perceived repetitiveness was criticized.
+No More Heroes was met with critical acclaim, with its gameplay, writing and soundtrack receiving high praise, though its perceived repetitiveness was criticized.
 A port of the game, titled No More Heroes: Heroes' Paradise, was released for the PlayStation 3 and Xbox 360 with additional content in Japan.
 Unlike the original, the international version of the game was published by Konami, and only the PlayStation 3 version of the game was localized in English.
-A port developed by Engine Software was later released for the Nintendo Switch in 2020, and for Amazon Luna and Windows via Steam in 2021.
+A port of the original Wii version developed by Engine Software was later released for the Nintendo Switch in 2020, and for Amazon Luna and Windows via Steam in 2021.
 The game was followed by three sequels: No More Heroes 2: Desperate Struggle (2010), Travis Strikes Again: No More Heroes (2019), and No More Heroes III (2021).